okx/okexchain-docs/nodes/okbchain-nodes/hardware-requirement.md

 ## Recommendations on Running Nodes
 ### Background
-OOKBC nodes use level db to store block data and state data.
+OKBC nodes use level db to store block data and state data.
 Frequently read disks will require a higher requirement for disk performance.
 ### Problems
 Using the ordinary cloud disk of Alibaba Cloud will cause the node to lag behind in synchronizing blocks.
 ### Solutions